|

 towards Christians is fast becoming a thing of the past.

-many don’t even know that we are Christian.
-On
+Thus many don’t even know that we are Christian.

-an individual level, if we really shared our faith, we would receive some
+On an individual level, if we really shared our faith, we would

-negative feedback, because it is in direct opposition to many we share it
+receive some negative feedback, because it is in direct opposition to many

-with.
-One reason why Paul says that Christians will suffer
+verse 13 Paul says that Christians will suffer persecution because “evil

-persecution is because “evil men will go from bad to worse”.
+men and impostors will go from bad to worse”.

 Paul clearly believed that men would not get better.